temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 <TabItem value="python">

-One recommended framework for testing in Python for the Temporal SDK is [pytest](https://docs.pytest.org/), which can help with fixtures to stand up and tear down test environments, provide useful test discovery, and make it easy to write parametrized tests.
+One recommended framework for testing in Python for the Temporal SDK is [pytest](https://docs.pytest.org/), which can help with fixtures to stand up and tear down test environments, provide useful test discovery, and make it easy to write parameterized tests.

 </TabItem>
 <TabItem value="typescript">